Akkatecture/Walkthrough/README.md

 This is the sample that shows the completed result of the [walkthrough](https://akkatecture.net/docs/walkthrough-introduction).

-## Akkatecture.Walkthrough.Domain

-This is the domain of the sample which follows from the walkthrough tutorial.

 #### Commands
 * **OpenNewAccountCommand** - Command for creating a new bank account.
 * **ReceiveMoneyCommand** - Command for adding funds to a bank account.